opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 new Spatial Type implementations:

 - **Capture producer intent**: Users of your Spatial Type should not have to discard information when converting spatial data from elsewhere.
-The main thing this means if your Spatial Type intends to interoperate with any other Spatial Type, you need to provide a mechanism to locate a full Coordinate Reference System definition.
+That means if your Spatial Type intends to interoperate with any other Spatial Type, you need to provide a mechanism to locate a full Coordinate Reference System definition.
   For example, [GeoPandas](https://geopandas.org) stores a coordinate reference system